candiceT233/Kubernetes-PFS-CS553/scripts/README.md

+**Notes to Meng**: Sayali and I worked collaboratively to develop all the files in this branch.

 **Overview:**

 This repository contains scripts and tools for benchmarking BeeGFS performance within a Kubernetes environment.
 The provided scripts facilitate BeeGFS installation, interaction, and benchmarking, along with Kubernetes setup and storage provisioning checks.